• home

 Location : Negombo

-Welcome to Sri Lanka!
-Living up to its nickname of the ‘Pearl of the Indian Ocean’, this country delights with its palm-studded beaches, rolling plantations, and ancient sites.
-It’s also a food lover’s paradise – with Indian, Portuguese, Malay, English, Arab and Dutch, food in Sri Lanka is like nowhere else on earth.
-Your adventure begins in the seaside city of Negombo where you’ll meet your local leader and fellow travellers for a 6pm welcome meeting.
-Spend your first night enjoying the coastline, getting to know your fellow travellers and watching the fishing boats float by.
-You may like to go out for a meal together for your first taste of Sri Lankan cuisine.
+Ayubowan!
+Welcome to Sri Lanka.
+Living up to its nickname of the ‘Pearl of the Indian Ocean’, this country is peppered with palm beaches and fascinating ancient sites.
+It’s also a food lover’s paradise – with Indian, Portuguese, Malay, English, Arab and Dutch influences.
+Your adventure begins in the seaside city of Negombo, where you’ll meet your local leader and fellow travellers at a 6 pm welcome meeting.
+Spend your first night on the coastline, getting to know your fellow travellers and watching the fishing boats float by.

 Day :2